-How Different Are Your Services from Those of a "Traditional" Agent?
+How Different Are Your Services from Those of a "Traditional" Realtor?

 There are practically no differences except that I offer a rebate to buyers and have lower commissions for sellers.
 Frankly, with experience as a practicing real estate attorney, I understand the contracts and closing process much better than most agents.
 Starting with the negotiation of the offer and continuing through closing, you will be provided with a high level of service and advice.